-Type Objective Indicator Target reference point Comments
+Туре Objective Indicator Target reference point Comments

-Biological Maintain ALB and SWO Estimated biomass A HCR that provides a high
+Biological Maintain ALB and SWO Estimated biomass TBD A HCR that provides a high

-biomass above levels or use ALB $B{lim}$ =0.2 $B_0$ probability of not
+biomass at or above or use For southern probability of not

-that provide stock CPUE (as proxy) exceeding a limit point for
+levels that provide CPUE (as proxy) ALB B{lim} =0.2 B_0 exceeding a limit point for

-sustainability biomass may be sufficient
+stock sustainability biomass may be sufficient

-to ensure the average
+throughout their range Spatial element to ensure the average

-biomass matches a suitable
+likely to be biomass matches a suitable

-target reference point.
+necessary target reference point.

-Also related to $B{MEY}$ .
+Also related to B{MEY} .
 Biological limits could be

 examined using SEPODYM

 modelling.

 CPUE may be a poor

 indicator of biomass and

 objective needs to be

 combined with a biomass

 target.

+View that biological

+indicators should apply to

-Economic Maximise economic Economic yield Ideally B MEY MEY will change with
+Economic Maximise economic Economic yield Ideally B {MEY} LRPs rather than TRPs.
+MEY will change with

-yield from the fishery (costs and Proxy would be ALB costs/catch rates/prices -
+Economic yield from the fishery (costs and Proxy would be ALB costs/catch rates/prices -

-revenue) biomass or index costs of catching hard to
+y leid if offit the fisher y revenue) biomass or index costs of catching hard to

 and biomass obtain.
 MEY usually based

 on harvesting sector.

+Relationship between

+economic yield and fishing

+mortality (fishing effort) is

+relatively 'flat topped' and

+points on the yield curve

+around MEY will provide a

+ʻpretty good' economic yield (PGEY).

-Levels of subsidies would be important as would
+Levels of subsidies would

+be important as would

 acceptable CPUE (as a

 potential proxy).

 Proxies need to be tailored

 for each fishery taking into

 account the economics of

-each as well as the

-placement of LRPs.
+each as well as the placement of LRPs.

+Biomass may be driven by

+recruitment regimes and

+MEY will change

+accordingly.

 Increase fisheries- % contribution of Targets linked to regional Opportunities need to be

 based development fisheries to GDP and national development created for developing

 within developing plans and Resolution 2008- States to take up their

 States' economies, Amount and 01 participatory rights without

 especially the SIDS proportional increasing overall catch.

-contribution of Objectives will vary
+contribution of Obioatiwaa will warre

-SIDS fleet catch between states
+SIDS fleet Objectives will vary between states

+catch/catch in SIDS DELWEEN SIGIES

+waters

-Amount and value between states
+Amount and value

-of product exported from SIDS

-Maintain acceptable CPUE Proxy ALB CPUE relative to May require stocks to be

-CPUE 0.01 history (standardised) above MEY/MSY levels.

-e.g. nominally 350kg / CPUE is particularly

-thousand hooks important towards

-objectives of maintaining

-profitability and addressing

-current poor economic

-conditions.

-Because different fleets

-have different modes of

-operation and therefore wide variance in cost

-structures, a single target

-CPUE may not be

-achievable.

-Optimize capacity Fishing mortality, $F{MEY}$ (business decision May lead to dissipation of

-1 - 1 oupuoity 1 11 LT 1 . y to alcorpation of